ooke/lesskey/README.md

 Warning: only SHA-1 S/Key mode is supported and S/Key is not safe to use, if any one could see your password.
 Do not use it through unencrypted connections!

+This use case is usefull, if your need f.e. login to your server from a PC, which you do not trust (internet caffee f.e.).
+You could use PasS/KEY on your smartphone to calculate the one time password and type it on this PC.
+Also if some body logs the keyboard, this password is usable only one single time.

 # Hierarchical passwords